timmywil/password123/README.md

     // You can use any html character code or
     // plain text character
     character: "&amp;#8226;",

-    // This is the delay for when the last
+    // This is the delay(ms) for when the last
     // character will change
     delay: 2000,

     // Use any prefix you like for the new
     // field ids, but they will always be zero-indexed
     prefix: "iField",

     // Enable the override of the placeholder attribute
     placeholder: true,

     // With this classname, you can set placeholder
     // specific styles in your own css
     placeholderClass: 'place',

-    // You can mask the placeholder
+    // When true, this will mask the placeholder or initial value
-    maskPlaceholder: false
+    maskInitial: false

 });
 </pre>